jon-harper/OmniBox/docs/bom.md

     Determining the correct fuse for a given configuration is beyond the scope of this documentation.
 The Oznium blog has an [excellent guide][fuse_guide] on choosing a fuse size, however.

 !!! note "Note: Wiring and Connectors"
     This list is not all-encompassing for wiring.
-Additional connectors and wiring will probably be needed, including for [grounding your bed/frame to earth][ground_guide].
+Additional connectors and wiring may be needed, including for [grounding your bed/frame to earth][ground_guide].

-## Heat Set Inserts (HSIs)
+### Heat Set Inserts (HSIs)

 If you are a printing an HSI case, you will need: